 Class 1

-- Tightest tolerance: Ideal for applications demanding high repeatability and minimal drift
+- Tightest tolerances: Suitable for applications demanding high repeatability, minimal drift, and accurate temperature measurements.

-- Typical uses: Calibration labs, aerospace testing, precision metallurgy
+- Typical uses: Calibration laboratories, aerospace testing, precision metallurgy, semiconductor manufacturing.

 Class 2